nuxt/awesome/README.md

 - [golifelog.com](https://golifelog.com/) - Goal writing platform built with Nuxt.js, Bulma, and Strapi.
 - [ClinicGeek.com](https://www.clinicgeek.com/) - Healthcare directory listing website built with Nuxt.js, TailwindCSS and Supabase.
 - [nextkickerz](https://nextkickerz.de) - Soccer mass video competition platform in cooperation with Germany's largest retail chain with world champion goalkeeper testimonial - based on JAMstack technology
+- [Perguidex](https://perguidex.io) - Perguidex lets you keep track of everything in one place, so you can get it all done and enjoy more peace of mind by living your life to the fullest ✨

 > Please don't hesitate to make a PR if you have more resources to share.